 This policy protects edtech companies from basic third-party risks, and it's often required by contracts and leases.
 Bundle it with property insurance in a business owner's policy (BOP) for a discount.

-Education technology companies that have employees usually need to buy this policy to comply with state laws.
+EdTech companies with employees often need to purchase this policy to comply with state laws.
 It also covers work-related medical bills for sole proprietors, which personal health insurance won't cover.

 Commercial auto insurance covers the cost of accidents involving an edtech business's truck, van, or company car.
 Most states require this insurance coverage for vehicles owned by a business.

 If one of your employees steals from a client, a fidelity bond reimburses the client for the amount that was stolen.
-It's also called an employee dishonesty bond.
+It's also called an employee dishonesty bond, and is often required for client contracts.

 Average costs come directly from policies purchased by TechInsurance customers.